Despite decades of study, the reason for the sinking of the Mary Rose is still a mystery...

 The guns had been put aboard in London, so she’d managed to traverse the English Channel without mishap, so why did she topple in the Solent?
-Also, study of the size and shape of the Mary Rose, and the weight of the guns that were listed as being onboard during the period in which she sank, suggest that while the ship was carrying a large number of guns, it was still within the safe limit for a ship of her size.
+Studies of the size and shape of the Mary Rose, and the weight of the guns that were listed as being onboard during the period in which she sank, suggest that while the ship was carrying a large number of guns for a ship of her size, it was still within the safe limit.

 A French cavalry officer present at the battle stated that the Mary Rose had been sunk by French guns.
 A cannonball low in the hull would enable water to flood in, making the ship unstable and leading to her sinking.

 Perhaps that was why the ship turned so suddenly.
 Was she aiming to reach the shallows at Spitbank only a few hundred metres away?